coopyey/ttrpg-campaign-site/content/Seal of Infinity/NPCs/Axamonar.md

 **Title:** Sage

 Quite famous for his power and skill in magic, especially with a battlemage focus.
+He clearly knows his shit and acts as such: he is generally nonplussed with situations.